Parity game: Related games and their decision problems

-is a choice function selecting a single out-going edge from each vertex of V_{0}, such that the resulting subgraph has the property that in each cycle (and hence each strongly connected component) it is the case that there exists an i and a node with color 2i, and no node with color 2i + 1...

 Note that as opposed to parity games, this game is no longer symmetric with respect to players 0 and 1.

 Relation with logic and automata theory

 Most common applications of parity game solving.

 Despite its interesting complexity theoretic status, parity game solving can be seen as the algorithmic backend to problems in automated verification and controller synthesis.
 The model-checking problem for the modal μ-calculus for instance is known to be equivalent to parity game solving.
 Also, decision problems like validity or satisfiability for modal logics can be reduced to parity game solving.